mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 - **Comms**
 	- Caught up on GitHub / Matrix / email + related action items
 	- Rescheduled / scheduled a couple of meetings
+	- Matrix discussion about Foreign Data Wrappers and people who don't want to install our schemas
 - **Fundraising**
 	- Completed new version of script + associated slides for this week's meeting
+	- Preparatory call for Friday's fundraising meeting

 ## 2023-07-28 (Fri)
 - **Product**